atheiman/django-reviews/README.md

 In the package there is a `simple-project` that contains a `store` application as an example use-case for django-reviews.
 Use this for testing an admin interface, templating, and similar things.

 There is also a `tests` dir.
-I use [the process the Django docs describe for testing a reusable application](https://docs.djangoproject.com/en/1.7/topics/testing/advanced/#using-the-django-test-runner-to-test-reusable-applications).
+I use[`factory_boy`](http://factoryboy.readthedocs.org/en/latest/) and [the process the Django docs describe for testing a reusable application](https://docs.djangoproject.com/en/1.7/topics/testing/advanced/#using-the-django-test-runner-to-test-reusable-applications) to test django-reviews.
 Simply execute the `runtests.py` script to execute the tests:

 ```shell
 $ ./runtests.py